iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 When an app opens a briefcase, the briefcase will adopt the registered code service client, which will connect to the code service in the cloud using the connection information stored in the iModel.
 The briefcase `.codeService` property refers to the connected code service client, and apps use that to reserve, update, and query codes and CodeSpecs.

-Here is an example of using codeService to reserve a new code.
+Here is an example of using codeService to reserve a new internal code.

 ``` ts
 const props = await BriefcaseManager.downloadBriefcase({ accessToken, iTwinId, iModelId, asOf: { afterChangeSetId }, briefcaseId: 0, fileName });